WBitencourt/Technology-events/README.md

   App task is done.
 I liked the experience in that projec, I learn more about CRUD, function sended by props that will be called inside son but executed inside father, callbacks at setState and the time life of react native, is the similar with asp.net aspx, it is the framework that I work currently.
 But with what I've learned so far I believe I can do something myself, next step is learn about create my own backend and step 2, do the same at Firebase (cloud backend).

+- Reflesh App 05/12/2020 16:03

+  Introduction to API using javascript, how it work and many way to do method GET, POST...
+Using dependency like express, body parser, nodemon, pm2 and DEV dependency nodemon.
+How to start project at local developer or production and another ways to do that can be see at index.js

 - Reflesh App DD/MM/YYYY HH:mm

   Waiting another comments.